uit-no/hpc.uit.no/content/projects.md

 - Condensation issues on Fram: Solved by adding insulation to pipes and metal parts being directly exposed to room-air.
-- Are discussing better solutions to prevent condensation issues in the future with representatives from BEA and other user groups of DS2.
+- Are discussing better solutions to prevent condensation issues in the future with representatives from building maintenance and other user groups of the data center.
 One possible solution is an air-condition unit for the room.